erizov/Professor/semester_5/lecture_28_reinforcement_learning/ppo/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Ppo?
-8. How would you test your Ppo implementation?
+8. How would you test your Ppo deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualization

 *Visual diagram for Ppo would be added here*
 *Consider using online visualization tools or drawing step-by-step execution*